 “Uh.”
 Stiles recalibrated.
 “The Parks Department?
 I guess that….”
 Sandy waited patiently.
 “Actually, that could work, I know a guy—” Mike, part-satyr; there had been a thing with a nāgiṇī a few years ago, but he was an okay dude “—And actually, there might be precedent, I know there used to be a dryad copse in Central Park, maybe we could use the same—” He broke off as Sandy stood up and the ground shook a little under their feet.
 “Yeah, alright, okay.
 Let’s go.”

 An interminable amount of bureaucracy mitigated by negotiation of favors later, Stiles left Sandy and Mike with their heads together earnestly discussing Manhattan’s Greatest Rocks Accessible to the Public, finally caught a fucking Q train back over the East River and down to Prospect Park, through the ever-encroaching line of juice bars that marked the end of prohibitively expensive gentrification, and trooped over a few blocks to the Caribbean place Frankie liked.
-Sure enough, his mentor was there, halfway through a plate of something meaty and a beer, cackling with laughter along with his granddaughter Emma, who was Stiles’s age, a slightly older woman with wavy brown hair and a wicked grin who Stiles also recognized, and a petite redhead he didn’t know who looked like she could kill him with a shoe without messing up her make-up.
+Sure enough, his mentor was there, halfway through a plate of something meaty and a beer, cackling with laughter along with his granddaughter Emma, who was Stiles’s age, a slightly older woman with wavy brown hair and a wicked grin who Stiles also recognized, and a petite redhead he didn’t know who looked like she could kill a man without messing up her make-up.

 Still, Stiles didn’t hesitate to collapse dramatically into the last empty chair and let his messenger bag thunk heavily to the floorboards.
 “You are a cruel man,” he accused Frankie.